johnwilldonicely/LDAS/README.md

 **Note:** LDAS will run under the existing (WSL-1) version of the subsystem.
 If you want even better fperformance, you can join the Windows Insider program to update Windows and try WSL-2.
 Complete instructions are **[here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)**

 ### 2. Install the free Ubuntu distribution from Microsoft Store
-This is suprisngly simple, as Microsoft Store provides pre-tested "plug & play" versions which should install and run seamlessly undwer Windows 10.
-When installation cometes you'll see an Ubuntu icon in the Start Menu (recently added section) .
+This is suprisngly simple, as Microsoft Store provides pre-tested "plug & play" versions which should install and run seamlessly under Windows 10.
+When installation completes you'll see an Ubuntu icon in the Start Menu (recently added section) .

 https://www.microsoft.com/store/apps/9N9TNGVNDL3Q

 ### 3. Initialise the distribution
-Basically, click on the Ubuntu icon to launch, and follow these steps to set up your username and password. https://docs.microsoft.com/en-us/windows/wsl/user-support
+Click on the Ubuntu icon in the Start menu to launch, and follow these steps to set up your username and password. https://docs.microsoft.com/en-us/windows/wsl/user-support

 ### 4. [optional] Configure display for handling by Xming
-- LDAS will run fine without this, but if you want graphical output to be displayed in windows, you will need to install an X-windows server like Xming (see **Installation on Windows** section), and run the following commands once:
+- LDAS will run fine without this, but if you want graphical output to be displayed in windows, you will need to install an X-windows server like [Xming](http://www.straightrunning.com/XmingNotes/), and run the following commands once:

 ```
 		$ echo '[ -z localhost:0 ] && export DISPLAY=127.0.0.1:0.0' >> ~/.bashrc
 		$ dbus-launch --exit-with-x11 s